-For a relatively small influence of the astronomical forcing ($a_f = 0.01$) the shape of the large, free oscillations is still visible, and small oscillations of amplitude around 0.1% occur around it.
+In case A, the δ^{13} C oscillates freely when the system is not forced astronomically ($a_f = 0$), with an amplitude around 2 %.
+For a relatively small influence of the astronomical forcing ($a_f = 0.01$), the shape of the large, free oscillations is still visible, and small oscillations of amplitude around 0.1 % occur around it.
 However, the frequency of the free oscillations is affected by the astronomical forcing and differs from the unforced case.
 In case B, there are no oscillations for $a_f = 0$.
 For $a_f > 0$, oscillations similar to case A occur.
-In both cases, for higher values of a_f , the signal is dominated by oscillations of lower period.
-The dominant, low period oscillations have an amplitude of around 2%, and the smaller higher frequency oscillations have an amplitude of around 0.05‰.
+In both cases, for higher values of a_f , the signal is dominated by oscillations of a lower period.
+The dominant, low-period oscillations have an amplitude of around 2%, and the smaller higherfrequency oscillations have an amplitude of around 0.05 %.
 Oscillations of 400 kyr are present for all cases where the system is forced astronomically.
-However, their relatively low amplitude makes them hard to notice in the spectral analysis, especially for low a_f value.
+However, their relatively low amplitude makes them hard to notice in the spectral analysis, especially for low a_f values.
 As the relative strength of the astronomical forcing increases (a_f increases), the power of the 400 kyr oscillations becomes stronger.
 The dominant period of the oscillations decreases with increasing a_f parameter.

-In both cases, the addition of the astronomical forcing changes the behaviour of the coupled system and we are able to obtain oscillations on the $\delta^{13}C$ of several million years.
+In both cases, the addition of the astronomical forcing changes the behaviour of the coupled system, and we are able to obtain oscillations on the $\delta^{13} C$ of several million years.
 In case A, the output signal has a dominant frequency that differs from the frequency of self-sustained oscillations of the unforced system.
-In case B, it is worth emphasizing that even if there are no self sustained oscillations without astronomical forcing, the addition of the astronomical forcing of the organic matter flux also leads to multi-million year cycles in $\delta^{13}C$.
+In case B, it is worth emphasizing that, even if there are no self-sustained oscillations without astronomical forcing, the addition of the astronomical forcing of the organic matter flux also leads to multi-million-year cycles in $\delta^{13} C$.